- 750,000

 Why Trees?

-Deforestation and forest degradation are the major concerns in maintaining the ecological balance and conserving forest resources which bear global significance.
+Deforestation and forest degradation are the major concerns in maintaining the ecological balance and conserving forest resources that bear global significance.
 In India, in the last century, the forests have undergone significant changes due to several anthropogenic as well as natural factors including increased population pressure.
-The net decline in the forest cover of Odisha alone is 40.5 per cent of the total forest from 1935 to 2010 (CS Reddy et al).
-Several studies have revealed that the large scale deforestation of dry deciduous forests was conducted in this region.
+The net decline in the forest cover of Odisha alone is 40.5 percent of the total forest from 1935 to 2010 (CS Reddy et al).
+Several studies have revealed that the large-scale deforestation of dry deciduous forests was conducted in this region.
 This has resulted in a reduction in rainfall, a heavy increase in the frequency of floods and droughts, and topsoil erosion.
-Environmentally sound forests help in maintaining the ecological balance and for that, area coverage of dense forest has to be increased.
+Environmentally sound forests help in maintaining the ecological balance and for that, the area coverage of dense forests has to be increased.

 Biodiversity - Black (Melanistic) Tigers of Orissa